 The training will also cover hazard analysis, evaluation of food risk and supplier performance, supplier verification, corrective actions and exemptions and modified standards.

-Participants will receive an official FSPCA FSVP certificate after the class.
+Participants will receive an official FSPCA FSVP certificate of completion after the class.

 For more information on this rule, please visit the FDA webpage here: http://www.fda.gov/Food/GuidanceRegulation/FSMA/ucm361902.htm